 Brick Masons: Employment Info & Career Requirements

-Brick Masons, also referred to as bricklayers, repair and build various structures that are composed of brick and stone.
-They work on fences, roads, walkways, walls, floors and many other types of structures.
-Common duties of Brick Masons include evaluating existing brickwork, creating repair plans, planning structures, purchasing supplies, mixing and preparing materials, creating structures and laying brick.
+Brick masons, also referred to as bricklayers, repair and build a variety of brick and stone structures, such as fences, roads, walkways, walls and floors.
+Common duties of brick masons include evaluating existing brickwork, creating repair plans and planning structures.
+They may also purchase supplies, mix and prepare materials, create structures and lay bricks.

 How to Become a Brick Mason

-Brick Masons must be physically strong and agile to be able to meet the demands of their jobs.
-A thorough understanding of mathematics, blue print reading, layout and sketching are also helpful for a career in Masonry.
+To meet the demands of their jobs, brick masons must be physically strong and agile .
+A thorough understanding of mathematics, blue print reading, layout and sketching are also helpful for a career in masonry.

-The career outlook for Brick Masons and Block Masons, is excellent.
-Data from the U.S. Bureau of Labor Statistics (BLS) showed that employment in this field will increase by 41% from 2010-2020 (www.bls.gov).
-Median hourly earnings for this field in 2012 were $22.33.
+The career outlook for brick masons, block masons and stonemasons is excellent.
+Data from the U.S. Bureau of Labor Statistics (BLS) showed that employment in this field will increase by 34%, or much faster than average, from 2012 to 2022.
+Median hourly earnings for this field in May 2012 were $22.33 (www.bls.gov).